Boat Trip (film): Production

-In October 2002, Artisan Entertainment acquired the North American distribution rights to Boat Trip.
+The film was shot in Summer 2001, primarily on the Mediterranean cruise ship traveling from Cologne, Germany to Athens, Greece.
+Production designer Charles William Breen built a sound stage for the staterooms, hallways, and bridge for the cruise ship itself.
+It was filmed for ten days before on that cruise ship before it stopped in Alexandria, Istanbul, and Rhodes.
+The island scenes were filmed on the isle of Hydra, Greece.
+In October 2002, Artisan Entertainment acquired North American distribution rights to the film.

+Release

+Boat Trip was released on October 4, 2002 in the United Kingdom, February 20, 2003 in Germany, and March 21, 2003 in the US and Canada.

+Home media

+The film was released on VHS and DVD by Artisan Home Entertainment on September 30, 2003.
+For its original DVD release, it contained the theatrical R-rated cut and the unrated cut, and it featured an interactive main menu featuring Playboy models.
+Bonus features for its original DVD release also contained Trivia Track (trivia for the film), "Tanning Tips", outtakes and bloopers, and trailers for this film and other releases from Artisan, such as the "Extreme Edition" of Terminator 2: Judgment Day.

 Reception

 Box office

-Boat Trip was released in the UK on October 4, 2002, and in the US and Canada on March 21, 2003, where the film opened at #10 and grossed $3,815,075 in 1715 theatres.
-In total, it had a worldwide gross of $15,020,293.
-It was released on DVD in the US on September 30, 2003.
+Boat Trip opened in its US and Canada release at #10 by grossing $3,815,075 in 1,715 theatres.
+On a budget of $15–20 million, the film made its domestic gross of $8,600,126, with a total worldwide gross of $15,020,293, making it a failure at the box office.

 Critical response

-This film was panned by critics on its initial release.
-On Rotten Tomatoes, the film has an approval rating of 6%, based on reviews from 89 critics, with an average rating of 3.10/10.
-The site's consensus reads: "Boat Trip is a lame, juvenile farce that's heavy on stereotypes and desperate antics but short on brains and laughs."
-On Metacritic, it has a score of 18 out of 100, based on 28 reviews, indicating "overwhelming dislike" by critics.
+Metacritic, which uses a weighted average, assigned the a score of 18 out of 100, based on 28 critics, indicating "overwhelming dislike".

 Roger Ebert of the Chicago Sun-Times panned the film and wrote: "This is a movie made for nobody, about nothing."
 He continued: "Not that the film is outrageous.
 That would be asking too much.
 It is dim-witted, unfunny, too shallow to be offensive."
 Ebert included it at #3 on his list of the 10 worst films of 2003.
 Variety called it a "Washout.
 Lacking the mojo even to be offensive".
 The Guardian gave Boat Trip the paper's first ever zero-star review.

 Many viewed the film as homophobic, although a reviewer for The Advocate wrote that the film was too terrible to protest.
 On the show Ebert & Roeper, Roger Ebert said the film "was so bad in so many different ways, not only does it offend gays, it offends everyone else."
 His co-host Richard Roeper said, "If the ship hit an iceberg, I would have been rooting for the iceberg."
 Chris Rock mentioned Gooding during the 2005 Oscars telecast for starring in this movie after receiving an Academy Award, joking that Gooding must have had serious financial problems to need star in such a bad film.